Jena-Biswajit/learning-project-01-learning-tracker-201/src/main/resources/cpu-scheduling.md

 - ***TODO***

+***Non-Preemptive***
+- Non-Preemptive Scheduling is a CPU scheduling technique where a process, once given the CPU, runs until completion or until it voluntarily releases the CPU.

+***Key Characteristics:***
+- No process interruption: The CPU cannot be taken away from a running process.

+- Simple and easy to implement: No complex context switching.

+- Less overhead: No need for preemption-related mechanisms.

+- Not suitable for interactive systems: Long-running processes may delay others.

+***Why is Non-Preemptive Scheduling Used?***
+- Suitable for batch processing systems where user interaction is minimal.

+- Ensures predictable execution as processes complete sequentially.

+- Less CPU overhead since context switching occurs only at process termination.

+***Types of Non-Preemptive Scheduling Algorithms***
+ 1. First Come First Serve (FCFS)
+    - The simplest scheduling algorithm.
+    - Processes are executed in the order of arrival.
+    - Disadvantage: Can cause convoy effect (longer processes delay shorter ones).

+- ***TODO***

+ 2. Shortest Job Next (SJN) / Shortest Job First (SJF)
+   - Process with the shortest burst time executes first.
+   - Minimizes average waiting time.
+   - Disadvantage: Requires prior knowledge of burst times.

+- ***TODO***

+ 3. Priority Scheduling (Non-Preemptive)
+   - Processes execute based on assigned priority.
+   - Lower number = Higher priority.
+   - Disadvantage: May cause starvation (low-priority processes may wait indefinitely).

+- ***TODO***

 ***Key Concepts in CPU Scheduling***

+### context switching.

+- ***TODO***
+-
 ```Process States```
   - ***New:*** Process is being created.
   - ***Ready:*** Process is waiting in the queue for execution.